tbocs/assembly-experiments/README.md

 ### General instructions

-To create a sub-project, simply create a new folder in `src`, which can be found at the root of this package.
+To initiate a sub-project, simply create a new folder in `src`, which can be found at the root of this package.
 Then, put any Assembly, C and C++ source (and header) files inside that folder as you wish.
 You can also create folders inside the sub-project folder; files inside will be recognized.
 However, a